realtouseef/next-login-firebase/README.md

 ## Things required

+Follow these steps

-You need to create a project inside `firebase.google.com` and after that, visit `https://console.developers.google.com/apis/credentials` but make sure to select the project that you have created in `firebase` before.
+-You need to create a project inside `firebase.google.com` and after that, visit `https://console.developers.google.com/apis/credentials` but make sure to select the project that you have created in `firebase` before.

-And then click the `web client` under `OAuth 2.0 Client IDs` and you will find your `client and secrets` there.
+- And then click the `web client` under `OAuth 2.0 Client IDs` and you will find your `client and secrets` there.

-Next you will have to add the deployed or local frontend link in the field under the `Authorized JavaScript origins`. for instance, `http://localhost:3000`.
+- Next you will have to add the deployed or local frontend link in the field under the `Authorized JavaScript origins`. for instance, `http://localhost:3000`.

-And add `http://localhost:3000/api/auth/callback/google` under the `Authorized redirect URIs`
+- And add `http://localhost:3000/api/auth/callback/google` under the `Authorized redirect URIs`

 Save it.